HanjiangHu/HanjiangHu.github.io/_pages/research.md

 <!-- My research consists of visual perception, long-term localization, and multi-agent control.

-My research goal is to develop intelligent and robust algorithms that can be used on mobile robots for the sake of challenges from both time and space.
-For outdoor mobile vehicles, I seek for reliable perception and localization algorithms under changing environments in a long-term perspective.
+My research goal is to develop intelligent and robust algorithms for the sake of long-term, large-scale and multi-agent challenges.
+For outdoor autonomous vehicles, I seek for reliable perception and localization algorithms under changing environments in a long-term perspective.
 From the spatial view, I also engage in the precise control of multiple agents for a stable autonomous system.    -->

 ## Visual Perception and Localization